dongyingname/chatApp/README.md

 in a sperated terminal for each of the chatApp and chatty_server directory.

 - To view the ChattyApp page go to http://localhost:3000/.

+## Instructions

+- The image that is being posted can only be in png, jpeg, or gif format.
+- The image URL has to be seperated from the rest of the message content by spaces in order to be properly rendered.

 ## Screenshots